Ton-up Agarwal Helps India To 221-4 After Patels Four Wickets - UrduPoint

 Agarwal lifted India from a precarious 80-3 when Patel struck twice in one over with his left-arm spin to send back Cheteshwar Pujara and skipper Virat Kohli for ducks.

+He smashed 14 boundaries and four sixes including one off Patel at long off after being challenged to the shot.

+Agarwal told reporters there was a conscious decision to attack Patel, who he said had "bowled exceedingly well" during the day, keeping up the pressure on the home team.

-Patel broke a 80-run opening stand between Agarwal and Shubman Gill, who made 44 before being caught by Ross Taylor, and India rapidly lost three wickets in the space of 16 deliveries.
+"He had that phase when he tied us down," Agarwal said.
+"If we would have let him bowl the way he did, he would have ended up with more wickets."
+He added: "This innings was about grit and determination, stick to a plan and having the mental discipline to be at it."
+Patel broke an 80-run opening stand between Agarwal and Shubman Gill, who made 44 before being caught by Ross Taylor, and India rapidly lost three wickets in the space of 16 deliveries.

-Kohli lasted only four balls on his return to the team after stepping down from the Twenty20 captaincy and a short break following the World Cup, adjudged lbw by umpire Anil Chaudhary.
+- Kohli upset - Kohli lasted only four balls on his return to the team, having stepped down from the Twenty20 captaincy and after a short break following the World Cup.

-The star batsman called for a review but the third umpire upheld the decision after numerous replays, some angles of which suggested the ball could have hit the bat first.
+The star batsman, who was adjudged lbw by umpire Anil Chaudhary, called for a review but the third umpire upheld the decision after numerous replays, some angles of which suggested the ball could have hit the bat first.

-A visibly upset Kohli returned to the pavilion after having a word with umpire Nitin Menon and silence prevailed at the Wankhede Stadium.
+A visibly upset Kohli returned to the pavilion after speaking with umpire Nitin Menon and silence prevailed at the Wankhede Stadium.

 Moments earlier Patel had bowled struggling Pujara, also for nought.